pos-dev/samoa-embassy/wp-content/plugins/premium-addons-for-elementor/readme.txt

 - Fixed: Mega Menu content showing before the page is loaded.
 - Fixed: Slide/Dropdown menu conflict with Elementor’s Page Transition Experiment.
 - Fixed: Open in New Tab and nofollow link attributes not applied in Lottie Animations widget.
-- Fixed: Lightbox and Link icons overlapping other content on page in Media Grid widget.
+- Fixed: Lightbox and Link icons overlapping other content on page in Media Gallery widget.
 - Fixed: Progress Bar Circle option not working when the progress value is below 50%.
 - Fixed: Products Load More button removed from all WooCommerce Products Listing widgets on the page.